elkraneo/stepintovision.ai/README.md

 args    = ["-m", "stepintovision_mcp.server"]
 env     = { STEPINTOVISION_DB = "/path/to/stepintovision.ai/data/stepinto.db", FASTMCP_LOG_ENABLED = "0", PYTHONWARNINGS = "ignore" }
 ```

-You can add this to your `AGENTS.md` if you want the MCP to be used by default instead of having to ask each time explicitly.
+Optionally you can also add this to your `AGENTS.md` if you want the MCP to be used by default instead of having to ask each time explicitly.

 `- Pull documentation through the StepIntoVision MCP by default; do not wait to be prompted.`